CoderDennis/decorum/notes.md

 **it doesn't matter what calls to `:rand` are made in other threads if our PRNG is keeping the next seed that it will use.**

 PRNG history only needs to be preserved for a single test iteration.
 In `check_all`, we don't need the history for the whole 100 test runs.
 We only need it for one that fails a test.
 However, we do need to use a new seed for each run.
 How do other implementations handle this? https://github.com/elm-explorations/test/blob/master/src/Test/Fuzz.elm has a `stepSeed` function that gets the seed for the next run.
-It appears as though `:rand.jump` does the same thing.
+We can use `:rand.jump()` for the same purpose.

+It's important to not specify a new seed so that we're based on the one ExUnit sets up automatically.

 ### TODO: